appemit/appemit/README.md

 4. How do I develop plug-ins?

-Use the C interface of HPSocket.
-Currently in testing.
+Use the C interface  .